 Employment Status, 2011-15

 Population 16 years and over 89,862

 Employed 55%

 Unemployed 3.5%

 Armed Forces 0%

 Not in labor force 42%

-Source: U.S. Census Bureau American Commun itv Survev

 Source: U.S. Census Bureau American Community Survey 5-year estimates

 The Educational Services, and Health Care and Social Assistance sector has the largest number of workers by far, employing almost half of the working residents in Tompkins County.